Australian Wine from

 This Bollito Misto, mixed boiled meats, recipe is ideal for serving at a large dinner party.
 It works best when you cook large pieces of meat.

-If you have left overs they make the basis of a beautiful cold collation the next day.
 The type of cuts and the quantities of the meat chosen can be varied to suit.
-For example you may prefer to use a whole chicken or two, or you may decide to use a shoulder of veal.
+For example you may prefer to use a whole chicken or two, perhaps you could add some beef tripe or you may decide to use a shoulder of veal.

 Ingredients to serve 8-12